-When it comes to nature photography, you really want to bring your images to life.
+When it comes to your own unique nature photography or just nature photography for that sort, you really want to bring your images to life.
 Paying attention to the histogram levels will enhance your photography tenfold.
 Here's a very quick histogram photography overview covering the essentials:

 First of all, you need to know where to find your image histogram in-camera and secondly how to interpret it.